 Rationale: These tables provide design values for edgewise bending properties based on the same principle as other rim board design properties.

 Ballot:

+Table A2.
+Allowable Design Values (a) for Edgewise Bending Properties of Rim Boards Manufactured from Mat-Formed and Composite Panels